Visa sponsorship and length of stay

 Cultural adaptation requires a significant adjustment period as one moves through the various phases.
 Typically, it takes at least six months to arrive at the final phase where one begins to adapt to the new culture and fit in.

 The first year is primarily one of learning, adjustment and personal challenge.
 The second year begins to offer true program benefits as teachers settle in and begin to make significant contributions.
 This is also the year in which personal growth truly starts to occur.
-Teachers begin to feel they have accomplished something of significance.
+Ambassadors begin to feel they have accomplished something of significance.
 They gain more confidence and new perspectives on the nature of teaching itself.

 Learn more about culture shock.